Coming Out To My Therapist To Improve Mental Health

-Medically reviewed by April Justice, LICSW
+Medically reviewed by April Justice, LICSW and Julie Dodson, MA, LCSW

-Updated October 9, 2024by BetterHelp Editorial Team
+Updated May 4th, 2026 by BetterHelp Editorial Team

 People in your life may make assumptions about your gender and sexuality, possibly automatically assuming you are heterosexual or cisgender.
 This tendency to assume everyone is heterosexual and cisgender is known as “heteronormativity.”
 It’s a societal attitude in which heterosexual and cisgender identities are considered the standard from which all other sexual orientations and gender identities deviate.
+This attitude can have significant repercussions, even if people making the assumptions don’t intend to do harm.
+Keep reading to explore the possibility of coming out to a therapist and learn how to find a therapist who specializes in working with LGBTQ+ individuals if you believe that would benefit you.

 The impact of heteronormativity on LGBTQIA+ people

-Because of heteronormativity, people who do not identify as heterosexual or cisgender may feel the urge to come out to correct assumptions others might be making about them.
+Because of heteronormativity, people who do not identify as heterosexual or cisgender may experience the urge to come out to correct assumptions others might be making about them.
 If you are a member of the LGBTQIA+ community consulting a therapist for mental health services, you may wonder whether you should come out to them.

-While it can be nerve-wracking to come out to anyone, most therapists are trained to provide supportive, nonjudgmental care.
+While it can be challenging to come out to anyone, most therapists are trained to provide supportive, nonjudgmental care.
 Coming out to your therapist may help you progress further in therapy, as you may feel more comfortable being your most authentic self.

 Mental health and the LGBTQIA+ community

 The LGBTQIA+ community has made historic strides toward equality, fair representation, and respect in recent decades.
 However, people who come out may still face shame, stigma, and, in some cases, outright hate.
-Coming out can lead to negative reactions from loved ones.
+Coming out can lead to negative reactions from loved ones

 Negative reactions from loved ones and anxiety